Skip to main content

 • grinding

-• “Once you've beaten the story and can freely explore the game, max upgrade all four of the characters/your skill tree for the 100% achievement, that chunk can feel pretty tedious and would require frequent breaks in order for the game to not feel stagnant.”
+• “Once you've beaten the story and can freely explore the game, max upgrading all four characters and your skill tree for the 100% achievement can feel pretty tedious and requires frequent breaks to prevent the game from feeling stagnant.”

 • music